"Pie Bonis" Or "Bouke Banane"

 So, what is the origin of the Flamboyants?
 The scientific name of this beautiful and famous species is Delonix Regia, imported from Madagascar at the end of the 1830s to the Mascarene Islands, including Mauritius.
 The Flamboyants were planted firstly around Port-Louis, in Pamplemousses Garden, and at Lataniers.
 Then later, scattered around the island.

 The Delonix Regia is endemic to Madagascar.
 The flowers usually contain 4 to 5 petals up to 7cm long.
 In Mauritius, the fern-like leaves are in 3 varieties of colors: red, orange, and yellow.
 The red is the most seen and widely present, while the others are rare.
 The colors vary depending on the species.
 The Flamboyants prefer a tropical climate to grow precisely in an open environment and light soils.
 Moreover, the tree can grow up to 15m in height.

 Where To Find Flamboyant Trees In Mauritius?

-The Flamboyants are present everywhere, in many regions and people's yards.
+The Flamboyants are everywhere, in many regions and people's yards.
 There is no preferred selective place for it.
 However, the most popular sites for photos are in the North and the West regions.
-A list of the top 10 places for the best Flamboyants in Mauritius are Cap Malheureux, Mont-Choisy, Médine, Labourdonnais, Le Goulet, Belle Mare, Bel Ombre, Terre Rouge, Daruty and Marie Reine de la Paix.
+A list of the top 10 places for the best Flamboyants in Mauritius is Cap Malheureux, Mont-Choisy, Médine, Labourdonnais, Le Goulet, Belle Mare, Bel Ombre, Terre Rouge, Daruty and Marie Reine de la Paix.

 A Tree Which Changes The Mood